Understanding Modern Portfolio Theory: Unlocking The Power Of Diversification

 5. Behavioural Biases

-MPT assumes that investors are rational and make decisions based on expected returns and risk.
+MPT assumes that investors are rational and decide based on expected returns and risk.
 However, behavioural biases, such as overconfidence, loss aversion, and herd behaviour, can lead investors to deviate from rational decision-making.
 These biases may cause investors to buy or sell assets based on emotions rather than objective analysis, potentially impacting the effectiveness of MPT in practice.

 6. Shortcomings in Portfolio Optimisation